 Chief Information Officer

-Jerry Moore was appointed Oklahoma’s chief information officer in January 2020.
-Moore brings over 20 years of experience managing IT service delivery in oil and gas, education and telecommunications sectors.
-As CIO for the State of Oklahoma, he is responsible for the state’s consolidated IT systems which serve 188 agencies, boards and commissions; 32,000+ employee customers; and citizen-facing services for all of Oklahoma.
+Joe McIntosh joined OMES in April 2020 as the senior director of Application and Data Services.
+In July 2023 he was appointed Oklahoma's chief information officer.
+As CIO for the state he is responsible for the state's consolidated IT systems which serve 188 agencies, boards and commissions; 32,000+ employee customers; and citizen-facing services for all of Oklahoma.

 With 32 years of service to the State of Oklahoma, Kathy Pendarvis, J.D., has served as OMES general counsel since the agency’s inception in 2012.
 Most recently, Pendarvis’ leadership led to several efficiencies across OMES and the state, including the implementation of the first state agency federal purchasing guidelines for agencies to follow.
 Pendarvis also makes a point to continually train her lawyers to practice law in the public sector, particularly in areas that support OMES.